 South Road, Bishop’s Stortford, Hertfordshire, CM23 3JG

 Housed in the Victorian building that was the birthplace of Cecil Rhodes (1853 – 1902), the Bishop’s Stortford Museum attracts visitors interested in the history of Rhodes and Bishop’s Stortford in general.
 Children are allowed to play with the African instruments, use the dressing up box, light up the rooms of the Victorian dolls house, do some brass rubbing and explore local history with the interactive touch screens.
+The Stortford Museum also has free trails to help children discover the museum and free guided tours for the whole family on the first Saturday of the month!

 Opening times: Monday – Friday 10.00am – 5.00pm; Saturday 10.00am – 4.00pm